mohsenasadi501/DataStructureAlgorithm/README.md

 #### Traversing Trees:

-There are some approach to traverse tree that classified in to two main category
+There are some approach to traverse tree, It classified in to two main categories

 - **Breadth First**

-  Also called level order tarversing that you should visit all the nodes at the same level before visiting the nodes at the next level.
+  Also called **Level Order** tarversing that you should visit all the nodes at the same level before visiting the nodes at the next level.

   <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/levelordertraverse.png" alt="levelordertraverse.png" width="505">

-  As you can see in the above image, the order is first you visit 7 then 4 and 9 then 1,6,8 and 10.
+  As you can see in the above image, first you visit 7 then 4,9,1,6,8 and 10.

 - **Depth First**